lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 *In technical writing terms, it can look something like:*
 - Store your content source in a version control system like Github (typically in format like Markdown),
-- Use a static site generator like Middleman, Gatsby, Hugo, Jekyll, VuePress, MKDocs etc.,
+- Using a static site generator like Middleman, Gatsby, Hugo, Jekyll, VuePress, MKDocs etc.,
 - Produce a documentation site, running some validation checks (like broken links) and then publish it to your hosting provider.

 *So should you treat documentation the same as for example a source file?*

 For me, a source code file and a documentation file (even if it’s written in plain Markdown format) are not the same.

 A source code file is in plain text.
 A compiler (ex: C#, Java) reads the file and converts it into a machine-readable format (like an executable file).